Implementing Avro Schema Registry Validation in Python

 schema = self._resolve_schema(schema_id)

-record = fastavro.schemaless_reader(io.BytesIO(avro_bytes[5:]), schema)
+return fastavro.schemaless_reader(io.BytesIO(avro_bytes[5:]), schema)

-except fastavro.SchemaResolutionError as e:
+except fastavro.read.SchemaResolutionError as e:

 logger.error(f"Schema resolution failed for ID {schema_id}: {e}")